Financial Services Guide (FSG)

 Other documents you may receive from us

 When we provide you with personal advice, you will normally receive a Statement of Advice (SoA).
-Your SoA will include important information regarding the basis of the advice, details of the fees that apply to the recommended investments and details of remuneration paid (if any) in relation to the advice.
+Your SoA will include important information regarding the basis of the advice, details of the costs applying to the products that we recommend and details of remuneration paid (if any) in relation to the advice.

 If we provide you with further advice, another SoA may not be required.
 Where another SoA is not required, we may provide you with a Record of Advice (RoA).

-If we recommend a new investment in a financial product we will also provide you with the relevant PDS.
-The PDS contains information about the particular product including details of any fees and charges relating to investments in that product and will assist you in making an informed decision about the product
+If we recommend a new financial product we will also provide you with the relevant PDS.
+The PDS contains information about the particular product including details of any fees and charges relating to that product and will assist you in making an informed decision about the product.

 Paying for the services we provide

 StatePlus offers different ways of getting advice.
-You can be advised on a one-off event or partner with a planner for ongoing advice.
-You can select to see a planner at one of our locations, or you can talk to a planner over the phone, giving you choice and flexibility in how you want to deal with us.
+You can be advised on an event at a point in time or partner with a planner for ongoing advice, called “life advice”.
+You can elect to see a planner at one of our locations, or you can talk to a planner over the phone, giving you choice and flexibility in how you want to deal with us.

 No fee is payable for your initial appointment with a StatePlus financial planner.
 This provides an opportunity for us to get to know you and to understand your situation, your financial needs and the complexity of the potential advice required.

 The fee charged to you will depend on the nature of the advice we provide.
-It will depend on whether the advice is relatively simple such as making additional contributions to your existing super fund, or more complex such as establishing a transition to retirement solution.
-It will also depend on whether the advice is needed for a specific situation or ongoing.
+It will depend on whether the advice is relatively simple such as making additional contributions to your super fund, or more complex such as developing your retirement plan.
+It will also depend on whether the advice is needed for a specific situation or is ongoing.

 Once your advice needs are identified, we will discuss and agree the fees with you in a Terms of Engagement.
 You will therefore know the services to be provided to you and an estimate of what they will cost, before any services commence.

-The actual costs will be outlined in your SoA or RoA when the advice is finalised.
+The actual costs will be outlined in your advice document when the advice is finalised.
 No fees apply until the final advice is agreed.